SuperGamer747/EpikLauncher/README.md

-# Epik Launcher
+# 🎮 Epik Launcher

 ---

-## What is it?
+## ❓ What is it?

-Epik Launcher is a free offline Minecraft Launcher.
+**Epik Launcher** is a free, offline Minecraft launcher.
-This repository has all the files needed!
+This repository contains all the necessary files! 📁

 ---

-## Downloads
+## Downloads 📥

-Downloads coming soon!
+*Stay tuned for downloads coming soon!* ⏳